bonsai-rx/ffmpeg/docs/index.md

 ## How to use

-FFmpeg arguments can be supplied to the [`VideoWriter`](xref:Bonsai.FFmpeg.VideoWriter) node's `OutputArguments` property.
+FFmpeg arguments can be supplied to the [`OutputArguments`](xref:Bonsai.FFmpeg.VideoWriter.OutputArguments) property of the [`VideoWriter`](xref:Bonsai.FFmpeg.VideoWriter) operator.
 For example, to scale a video, you can enter:

 `-s 640x480`